agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 |                        | Multidimensional Arrays    |
 |                        | Fun!                       |

 This referred to the features a word counting program hit and missed as a “Rosetta Stone” candidate.
-Let's convert it to just a hit table and we will fill in how we hit all of these points as we go through the series.
+Let's convert it to just a hit table, and we will fill in how we hit all of these points as we go through the series.
 This article hits the following points.

 | Hit                        | How                                                 |
 | -------------------------- | --------------------------------------------------- |